Sex Therapy: 8 Ways To A Better Sex Life

 Dr. Stan Hyman is a licensed psychotherapist, life coach and Board Certified Clinical Sexologist in private practice in Miami, Florida.
 He works with couples struggling with powerful issues such as infidelity, careers, intimacy and other sexual issues addressing them in a safe, non-judgmental environment.
 He also specializes in treating addictions, anger, anxiety, stress, depression and work life balance.

 Call or email for a cost-free telephone consultation.
-Services are rendered either the office located at 2999 NE 191 St. Suite 703, Miami, Florida 33180 or through video conference via Skype or FaceTime.
-Serving all of the greater Miami, Florida area or, through video conference, anywhere that there is a broadband internet connection.
+Services are rendered either the office located at 2999 NE 191 St. Suite 703, Miami, Florida 33180 or through video conference via Zoom, Skype or FaceTime.